Ifeoma28/balanced_tree_sql/README.md

 ## Tools Used
 - MSSQL for querying the database.
-- The sales table and product details were clean,  ichanged the column type of the price column from INT to BIGINT to accumulate calculations.
+- The sales table and product details were clean,  i changed the column type of the price column from INT to BIGINT to accumulate calculations.
 ```
 ALTER TABLE sales
 ALTER COLUMN price BIGINT;